A conjecture in Schanuel style for 1-motives: Introduction

 \begin{conjecture} [$\sigma$-Conjecture with $g_2$ and $g_3$ algebraic] Let $\Omega$ be a lattice in $\CC.$ Assume $g_2$ and $g_3$ to be algebraic.
 If $ p_1,\dots,p_n,$ are $k$--linearly independent complex numbers in $\CC \smallsetminus \Omega,$ then at least $3n$ of the numbers

 are algebraically independent over $\oQQ $. \end{conjecture}

 We finish furnishing some literature.
-In \cite{BT} the authors prove the functional analogue of the Grothendieck-André periods Conjecture.
+This paper is the sequel of \cite{B02,BW}.
+In \cite{BT} the authors prove the functional analogue of the Grothendieck-André period Conjecture.
 In \cite{Z} Conjecture \ref{GAC} applied to 1-motives is reformulated in terms of model theory.
 Finally the book \cite{HW} explains in all aspects the motivic notions used in questions of transcendence involving periods of 1-motives.